phaustin/quantecon-example/book/docs/parallelization.md

 ### A Comparison with Numba

-To get some basis for comparison for the last example, let\'s try the same thing with Numba.
+To get some basis for comparison for the last example, let's try the same thing with Numba.

 In fact there is an easy way to do this, since Numba can also be used to